The Essential Guide to Visiting Lake Tahoe in Winter

 Pack extra water and wear sunscreen (yes, you still need to wear sunscreen in the winter).
 If you’re a less experienced snow bunny, check out some of Tahoe’s guided options instead of exploring on your own.
 There are countless tours and lessons for those new to snow sports.

 It’s not often that something tragic happens in Lake Tahoe winters, but it’s not unheard of.
-Practising snow safety and planning ahead will allow you to make your trip to Lake Tahoe in winter a great one.
+Practising snow safety and planning ahead will allow you to make your winter trip to Tahoe a great one.

 Things to do in Lake Tahoe in Winter

-There are a ton of things to do in Lake Tahoe in winter.
-From sipping hot cocoa by a roaring fireplace to testing your moves on the ice rink to taking in an incredible, snowy view of the lake, you could easily pack a full month with activities.
-Below are some of our favorite things to do and places to visit in the winter in Lake Tahoe.
+There are a ton of things to do – from sipping hot cocoa by a roaring fireplace to testing your moves on the ice rink to taking in an incredible, snowy view of the lake, you could easily pack a full month with activities.

 Head to the Mountain for a Day of Skiing/Snowboarding

-From world-famous resorts, like Palisades Tahoe, where the Olympics was held in 1960, to local favorites like Kirkwood, there are tons of resorts to choose from.
+From world-famous resorts, like Palisades Tahoe, where the Olympics were held in 1960, to local favorites like Kirkwood, there are tons of resorts to choose from.

 Wherever you go, enjoy a day riding the slopes, relaxing at the resort, and enjoying what makes Lake Tahoe winters so famous.
 You can organise ski rental in advance here or take a backcountry ski tour if you’re not experienced.